sharmaeklavya2/blog-source/content/posts/latex-tips.md

 between versions of a file.

 I recommend hard-wrapping.
 But as far as I know, most people don't hard wrap lines.
-They may agree to hard wrap and then keep forgetting to do so, because old habits die hard.
+They may agree to hard wrap and then keep forgetting to do so.
-They may also refuse to hard wrap text, and there may be good reasons for this.
-For example, it can be irritating to edit TeX code that is hard-wrapped at a width larger than the editor window width, and Overleaf has a very narrow editor window.
+Also, it can be irritating to edit TeX code that is hard-wrapped at a width larger than the editor window width, and Overleaf has a very narrow editor window.
 Hence, one needs to know how to deal with extremely long lines.